Oxford, United Kingdom

 The organizing Committee will offer all participants a city tour free of charge, so learn about Oxford’s vibrant past and present, with a friendly local guide.

-- Each Paper will be assigned Digital Object Identifier (DOI) from Cross Ref.
+- Each Paper will be assigned a Digital Object Identifier (DOI) from Cross Ref.

-- The proceedings shall be submitted to Google Scholar for Indexing.
+- The abstract book/proceedings shall be submitted to Google Scholar for Indexing.

-- All papers have publication opportunities in ISI and Scopus various indexed international journals.
+- All papers have publication opportunities in various indexed international journals.

-All accepted papers will be published in the Conference Proceedings with ISBN Number.
-All full papers sent for conference proceedings will be accepted through a double-blind review process and will be published electronically in proceedings with a DOI number.
+All accepted and registered papers will be published in the Conference Proceedings with the ISBN No. All full papers sent for conference proceedings will be accepted through a double-blind review process and will be published electronically in proceedings with a DOI number.